cup113/exam-char-key/README.md

 - **ZDIC** for comprehensive Chinese character dictionary
 - **Vue.js** and **FastAPI** communities for excellent frameworks
 - Contributors to the Chinese language learning community

----

-**Note**: This application requires an API key from Alibaba Cloud's DashScope service to access the Qwen AI models.
-Please ensure you have the necessary credentials before running the application.